Home Safety Checklist

 - Trim trees to remove dead branches that are at risk of falling.

-- Clean up the debris that got buried under piles of snow.
+- Clean up the debris buried under piles of snow.

 - Fill in any holes from animal activity.